adrienjoly/js-exo-ajax/README.md

 **(Only people who have a Google Account registered at EEMI.com can log in)**

+Features:

+- 100% paperless examination software, 100% online;
+- designed for automated testing and evaluation of students' answers;
+- students are identified using their Google Apps account;
+- different variants of exercises for each student, to reduce and detect fraud;
+- multiple choice questions;
+- two exercises in which students have to submit javascript code;
+- answers and user data are hashed into a JSON object that can be submitted by email;
+- student's answers are kept at all times in browser's local storage, to prevent data loss;
+- beautiful UI thanks to Google Polymer and Material Design.

 TODO:

 - Make it possible to use without login, for demonstration purposes